suhastr/Machine_Generated_Code_Detection/README.md

 ## Overview

 The project leverages transformer models from Hugging Face to determine the origin of code (machine-generated vs. human-written).
 It provides a Flask-based backend for serving the analysis and a minimalistic HTML frontend for interacting with the API.
+This project builds upon the research presented in the paper [Binoculars](https://arxiv.org/pdf/2401.12070).
+While the original implementation of Binoculars lacked the capability to detect AI-generated code, we have extended its functionality to include robust AI code detection.

 ---